Guide

 How many emails can Manus draft in one batch?

 There is no hard limit on drafts per batch.
-Manus processes each contact sequentially using smart-compose.
-Practical limits depend on your Manus credit balance and Nylas API rate limits.
-For large lists (50+), break them into smaller batches of 10-20 contacts.
+Manus processes each contact sequentially, calling nylas email smart-compose once per recipient.
+Practical limits depend on the user's Manus credit balance and Nylas API rate limits (typically 5 requests per second per grant).
+For lists over 50 contacts, splitting into batches of 10-20 keeps review quality high and avoids credit exhaustion.

 How good is the personalization quality?

-It depends on the context you provide.
-Giving Manus access to previous email threads, company details, or a detailed template produces significantly better results than a generic prompt.
-The smart-compose command uses the Nylas AI layer, which is tuned for professional email tone.
+Personalization quality depends directly on the context provided.
+Giving Manus access to previous email threads, company details, or a detailed template produces measurably better output than a one-line generic prompt.
+The smart-composecommand uses the Nylas AI layer, which is tuned for professional email tone and typically produces drafts that need fewer than 2 edits per message.

 Will Manus send emails without my approval?

-Not if your SKILL.md includes the instruction to always confirm before sending.
-Manus follows the rules in the Skill file.
-The review step is built into the workflow — Manus shows each draft and waits for your approval before running the send command.
+Not if the SKILL.md file includes an explicit instruction to always confirm before sending.
+Manus follows the rules defined in its Skill file.
+The review step is built into the workflow — Manus shows each draft and waits for approval before running the nylas email send command.
+Without a "yes" response, no send command is executed.

 Next steps